-FLSTAT(lfn,sfn,RMKDEF,dfn) l fn Logical file name of the AAM file about which the information is wanted. sfn Logical file name of the file on which the information is to be written; default is OUTPUT.
-RMKDEF The value RMKDEF.
-When this is specified, FLSTAT displays alternate key information; it suppresses statistical information that would be produced by FLSTAT(lfn).
-Any explicit value other than RMKDEF results in an error, and no output is produced. dfn Logical file name of the file that contains the set of RMKDEF directives; default is INPUT.
+FLSTAT(lfn,sfn,RMKDEF,dfn) l fn Logical file name of the AAM file about which the information is wanted.
+Logical file name of the file on which sfn the information is to be written; default is OUTPUT.
+The value RMKDEF.
+When this is speci-RMKDEF fied, FLSTAT displays alternate key information; it suppresses statistical information that would be produced by FLSTAT(lfn).
+Any explicit value other than RMKDEF results in an error, and no output is produced.
+Logical file name of the file that dfn contains the set of RMKDEF directives;

 Figure 7-4.
-FLSTAT Control Statement Format for Alternate Key Information
+FLSTAT Control Statement Format for Alternate Key Information default is INPUT.